 Most in Pakistani media and the strategic community had seen that video – thanks to WhatsApp traffic; however, it was dismissed as too ambitious and far too diabolical an accusation against the American friends.
 Tarpley is believed to be a conspiracy theorist.
 But then anyone who disagrees with the mainstream US narrative is declared conspiracy theorist – and has a funny post against him in Wikipedia.

 All those, so-called “liberals” inside Pakistan, who had vociferously demanded army action against Islamist or religious Pashtuns and supported drone strikes and “army action” are now shedding crocodile tears for ethnic Pashtuns.
 So a full-fledged effort is going on to add muscle, fiber and fabric to the narrative of Manzur Pashteen – it had taken Gandhi and Jinnah several years of struggle before getting this kind of attention.
-The serious US think tanker has even suggested that Pakistan Army may use force against this movement.
+A respected US think tanker has even suggested in alarming fashion that Pakistan Army may use force against this movement.
 This is shocking and, apart from unusual interest, represents a “forward development of narrative” – totally disconnected from ground reality.
 Analyzing this propaganda, Pakistani authorities should instead be worried that any third force may harm any PTM rally or leader to manufacture a crisis inside and around Pakistan.

 Short-Term and long-term Implications of PTM?